**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 4. Social Media and Content Platforms

-• Making use of platforms like Instagram, Vimeo, and YouTube to display a portfolio can attract job offers from clients and employers impressed by the displayed work.
+• Making use of platforms like Instagram, Vimeo, and YouTube to showcase a portfolio can attract job offers from clients and employers impressed by the displayed work.

 5. Direct Outreach and Freelancing